 If you are receiving

 Access Denied when calling the GitHub API, you probably have not requested the correct permissions for the user during login.
-For information on how to fix that, refer to Add scopes/permissions to call Identity Provider's APIs.
+To learn more, see Add scopes/permissions to call Identity Provider's APIs.